 Stepping out of the bright sunshine and into the subdued lighting of the museum, our eyes blinked opened to the work of Alfred Nobel and the Nobel winners.
 What a beautiful sight before us.

 Interactive kiosks and displays located throughout the museum shared inspiring stories.
 High above, images of the Nobel Laureates whirred by.

 Alfred’s medicine bag, samples of his letters, details of his travels, and stories of his family and their tragic loss were also displayed.
 A nearly perpetual traveler and writer, he also endured ongoing health challenges.

 Our Nobel tour leader was doing an amazing job of sharing riveting history in this very small room (above), when all of a sudden a teen and her father entered.
-I initially thought they entered the small (filled) room to quietly listen to the tour.
+I initially thought they entered the small (filled to capacity) room to quietly listen to the tour.

-Needless to say, my eyes almost popped out of my head when the teen walked through our seated tour group and loudly (disdainfully) told me to move out of her way (I was standing in a back corner).
+Needless to say, my eyes almost popped out of my head when the teen walked through our seated tour group, then loudly and disdainfully told me to get out of her way (I was standing in a back corner).
 I was grateful I remembered to just breathe as I moved aside.

-When the teen and her father stayed and (dismissively) held loud conversations on top of our tour leader’s voice, our tour guide educated them about the need to respect the tour.
+When the teen and her father stood in front of the tour and held loud conversation over our tour leader’s voice, our tour guide educated them about the need to be quiet and respect the tour.
 This is when the father admonished the tour.
 My eyes popped again.
 I kept breathing.

 These things happen.
 Sometimes another’s behavior can feel so overwhelming that their presence nearly ruins a lovely event.
 And trying to educate those who feel entitled can result in escalating behavior.
 Yet when it’s safe to simply breathe, calm can prevail within us.